Palm Tree for front yard - Striking Curb Appeal

 Do you have a sprawling front yard, or a cozy small one?

 Either way, there's a palm tree perfect for that outdoor space.
-But where do you start?
+But where do you start to discover that perfect plan?

 palms alongside a sidewalk in a home's large front yardLarge Front Yards Have Room for Taller Palms